James L. Skinner: Professional service

-During his career Professor Skinner has held multiple professional appointments.
-From 1993 to 1996 he was, consequently, the Vice-Chair, Chair-Elect, and Chair of the Theoretical subdivision of the Physical Division of the American Chemical Society and from 2000 to 2004 he was the Vice-Chair-Elect, Vice-Chair, Chair-Elect, and the Chair of the Physical Division of the American Chemical Society.
-From 2000 to 2003 Skinner was a Vice-Chair and then Chair of the Gordon Conference on Molecular Electronic Spectroscopy.
-In 2007 he was a member of the Committee of Visitors of the NSF Chemistry Division.
-From 2007 to 2010 Skinner was a member-at-large of the Chemical Physics Division of the American Physical Society.
-From 2011 to 2014 he was the Vice-Chair, Chair-Elect, and the Chair of Chemical Physics Division of the American Physical Society.
+During his career Skinner has held multiple professional appointments.
+From 1993 to 1996, he was, consequently, the vice-chair, chair-elect, and chair of the theoretical subdivision of the physical division of the American Chemical Society and from 2000 to 2004 he was the vice-chair-elect, vice-chair, vice-chair and then chair of the Gordon Conference on Molecular Electronic Spectroscopy.
+In 2007, he was a member of the Committee of Visitors of the NSF Chemistry Division.
+From 2007 to 2010, Skinner was a member-at-large of the chemical physics division of the American Physical Society.
+From 2011 to 2014, he was the vice-chair, chair-elect, and the chair of chemical physics division of the American Physical Society.
 Since 2008 Skinner was a vice-chair and in 2014 he was the chair of American Conference on Theoretical Chemistry.
 While at the University of Chicago, Skinner actively participated in the University of Chicago-Argonne National Laboratory partnership by serving on the advisory board of the Midwest Integrated Center for Computational Materials in 2016.
-Since 2015 he is an active member of the Scientific Advisory Board of the Welch Foundation.
-Since 2017 Skinner has been actively involved in the governance of the Telluride Science and Research Center (TSRC).
-From 2017 to 2019 he was a member of the Board of Directors of TSRC, becoming President of TSRC in 2018.
+Since 2015, he is an active member of the scientific advisory board of the Welch Foundation.
+Since 2017, Skinner has been actively involved in the governance of the Telluride Science and Research Center (TSRC).
+From 2017 to 2019, he was a member of the board of directors of TSRC, becoming president of TSRC in 2018.

 Editorial service

-Skinner has served on editorial boards of several scientific journals including Single Molecules (2000–2003), Journal of Physical Chemistry (2004–2006), Chemical Physics (2005–2009), and Molecular Physics (2008–2014).
-Skinner had a long-standing relationship with the Journal of Chemical Physics.
-In 1999 he joined the editorial board, and became an Associate Editor in 2009.
-Since 2015 Skinner served as a Deputy Editor of the Journal of Chemical Physics, retiring from his editorial service in 2019.
+Skinner has served on editorial boards of several scientific journals, including Single Molecules (2000–2003), Journal of Physical Chemistry (2004–2006), Chemical Physics (2005–2009), and Molecular Physics (2008–2014).
+Skinner had a long-standing relationship with The Journal of Chemical Physics.
+In 1999, he joined the editorial board, and became an associate editor in 2009.
+Since 2015, Skinner served as a deputy editor of The Journal of Chemical Physics, retiring from his editorial service in 2019.

 Honors and awards

-Throughout his career Skinner has received numerous awards including the ACS Irving Langmuir Award in Chemical Physics (2012), ACS Division of Physical Chemistry Award in Theoretical Chemistry (2011), Hilldale Award in the Physical Sciences, University of Wisconsin-Madison (2015), Wisconsin Alumni Research Foundation (WARF) named professorship, University of Wisconsin Chancellor’s Distinguished Teaching Award (2003), Pharmacia Teaching Award, Department of Chemistry, University of Wisconsin-Madison (2000), Phi Lambda Upsilon Fresenius Award (1989), Camille and Henry Dreyfus Teacher-Scholar Award (1984–89), National Science Foundation Presidential Young Investigator (1984–1989), National Science Foundation Postdoctoral Fellowship (1980–1981), and National Science Foundation Graduate Fellowship (1975–1978).
+Throughout his career Skinner has received numerous awards including the ACS Irving Langmuir Award in Chemical Physics (2012), ACS Division of Physical Chemistry Award in Theoretical Chemistry (2011), Hilldale Award in the Physical Sciences, University of Wisconsin-Madison (2015), Wisconsin Alumni Research Foundation (WARF) named professorship, University of Wisconsin Chancellor's Distinguished Teaching Award (2003), Pharmacia Teaching Award, department of chemistry, University of Wisconsin-Madison (2000), Phi Lambda Upsilon Fresenius Award (1989), Camille and Henry Dreyfus Teacher-Scholar Award (1984–89), National Science Foundation Presidential Young Investigator (1984–1989), National Science Foundation Postdoctoral Fellowship (1980–1981), and National Science Foundation Graduate Fellowship (1975–1978).
 Skinner is a member of the National Academy of Sciences (2012), American Academy of Arts and Sciences (2006), American Association for the Advancement of Science (2003).
 He is an Alfred P. Sloan Fellow (1984–88), Guggenheim Fellow (1993–94), Humboldt Foundation Senior Scientist (1993–97), Fellow of the American Chemical Society (2012) and American Physical Society (1997).